Motion Picture Corporation of America: Dumb and Dumber

-Acquisition by Orion (1996–1998)
+Acquisition by Orion

-Prior to its acquisition by Metromedia International Group, MPCA had a first-look producing deal with Paramount Pictures in November 1995, also signing a first-look deal with Sony Pictures in the late 1990s, producing more than 10 movies for the studio.
+Prior to its acquisition by Metromedia International Group, MPCA had a first-look producing deal with Paramount Pictures in November 1995.
+A first-look deal with Sony Pictures in the late 1990s resulted in more than 10 productions for the studio.

 In 1996, MPCA was purchased by John Kluge's Metromedia International Group.
-Metromedia had just purchased the independent production company Orion Pictures from chapter 11 bankruptcy.
-When MPCA was merged into the company, Krevoy and Stabler took over as the Co-President's of Orion Pictures and were given a six-picture deal.
+Metromedia had just purchased the independent production company Orion Pictures out of Chapter 11 bankruptcy.
+When MPCA was merged into the company, Krevoy and Stabler took over as co-presidents of Orion Pictures and were given a six-picture deal.

 At Orion, Krevoy and Stabler oversaw the production, acquisition, and distribution of Orion's motion picture and television programming.
-He produced films for Academy Award-winner Tom Schulman (Dead Poets Society) and released films such as 1997's Academy Award and Golden Globe nominee for Best Foreign Language Film, Prisoner of the Mountains (directed by Sergei Bodrov), and the acclaimed Ulee's Gold (directed by Victor Nunez and presented by Jonathan Demme).
-Ulee’s Gold was a critical hit and won its leading actor, Peter Fonda, his first and only Golden Globe for Best Actor.
+They produced films for Academy Award-winner Tom Schulman (Dead Poets Society) and released films such as 1997's Academy Award and Golden Globe nominee for Best Foreign Language Film, Prisoner of the Mountains (directed by Sergei Bodrov); and the acclaimed Ulee's Gold (directed by Victor Nunez and presented by Jonathan Demme).
+Ulee's Gold was a critical hit and won Peter Fonda his first and only Golden Globe for Best Actor.
 Fonda also received his first and only Oscar nomination for Best Actor.

-After two years of ownership of Orion Pictures, Metromedia went on to sell Orion to Metro-Goldwyn-Mayer (MGM).
+After two years of ownership, Metromedia sold Orion Pictures to Metro-Goldwyn-Mayer (MGM).
 Krevoy was able to take the MPCA name back as part of his original deal.

-Independent company (1998–2014)
+Independent company

-In 1998, MPCA returned to being an independent company.
-Since then, MPCA produced films such as Joe and Max, Bookies, and Boat Trip starring Cuba Gooding Jr., Horatio Sanz, Vivica A. Fox, and Roger Moore for Artisan/Lionsgate.
+In 1998, MPCA returned to being an independent company, producing films such as Joe and Max, Bookies, and Boat Trip, starring Cuba Gooding Jr., Horatio Sanz, Vivica A. Fox, and Roger Moore for Artisan Entertainment and Lionsgate.

 In 2004 MPCA produced the drama A Love Song for Bobby Long, starring John Travolta and Scarlett Johansson.
 The film was well received by audiences and critics, with Roger Ebert awarding it 3 out of 4 stars.
 The film also earned Scarlett Johansson a Golden Globe nomination.